 However, the back-to-back Premier League titles they had won under Jose Mourinho in 2004/05 and 2005/06 had been followed by a period of near misses.
 Furthermore, Chelsea had yet to win their first UEFA Champions League title.

 After his departure from Chelsea, Ancelotti played a major role in turning Paris Saint-Germain into the dominant force in French football.

 It was under his guidance that the likes of Thiago Silva and Zlatan Ibrahimovic arrived at the club (both were signed from AC Milan).
 Ancelotti led PSG to the Ligue 1 title in 2012/13.

 Ancelotti succeeded Mourinho at Real Madrid and inherited a squad that was struggling to find a sense of unity following a difficult 2012/13 season.

 Ancelotti led them to the 2013/14 UEFA Champions League title - making them the first club to win 10 European Cup trophies, in an achievement long known as 'La Decima' ('The Tenth'), as Real had been waiting for their 10th title since their previous Champions League title 12 years previously.

 Carlo Ancelotti and Napoli

 Ancelotti took over an Everton side which had languished in mid-table for some years despite being one of the most successful clubs in English history, with nine top-flight titles won.

-Ancelotti's son, Davide, works as an assistant coach at Everton.
+Ancelotti's son, Davide, works as an assistant coach at Real Madrid.
 He also has a daughter, Katia.
 After splitting up with his first wife, Luisa Gibellini, he married Canadian businesswoman Mariann Barrena McClay in Vancouver in July 2014.